CryptoBlockDev/ERC721/README.md

 # ERC721
+# ERC721 NFT contract

-ERC721 NFT contract using the openzeppelin contract
+This is a simple ERC721 contract created using the  remix-ide, impleminting the openzeppelin library.